 Yet, the device can fit in your pocket.
-It's an incredibly impressive design, but had unfortunately been taken by a group several semesters earlier and so was off the table.
-We then opted for another calculator with digital plans available - the Antares P6 desktop mechanical calculator.
+It's an incredibly impressive design, but had unfortunately been taken by a group several semesters earlier and was off of the table.
+So, we opted for another calculator with digital plans available - the Antares P6 desktop mechanical calculator.
 This Italian model is also capable of complicated operations, but given that there were nearly 1,000 parts to worry about, we were just going to demonstrate simple addition.

-The best way to explain the function is with an explanation of the order of operations, referencing the labeled assembly image above:
+The best way to explain the function is with an explanation of the order of operations:

 The user changes the input levers to whatever number they would like to add.

 The user uses the rotary system to make the operation happen.

 The accumulator receives input from the input levers, and the addition is made.